melanierogan/inclusive_bot/README.md

 ## What this bot won't do

 This bot won't change your code for you.
 It won't correct your grammar.
-It won't suggest alternative terms to use, but that is something I am thinking about.
+It won't suggest alternative terms to use, but that is something I want to add after I get some initial feedback.

 ## How does it work?